Virginiagonsalves/Hobby-Projects/README.md

 - Fetches real-time weather data for any city.
 - Displays temperature, humidity, wind speed, and more.
 - Shows the local time of the searched city.
+### How to run
+1. Clone this repository using git clone
+2. Open the program.ino file in the Arduino IDE
+3. Connect the hardware components according to the schematic diagram
+4. Upload the code to the Arduino board using the Arduino IDE

 # Campus Scheduler
 This project involves the development of an Automatic College Bell System using an Arduino microcontroller.
 The system automates the ringing of a bell based on pre-set schedules, ensuring precise and consistent operation.
 It integrates components such as an LCD display, DS1302 RTC module, buzzer, relay, and buttons for user interaction.
 ### Features